Zonit/Zonit.Extensions/Source/Zonit.Extensions.Website/Components/Readme.md

 }
 ```

-In your Razor file, youíd also have a form:
+In your Razor file, you‚Äôd also have a form:

 ```razor
 @page "/user-edit"